YetOpen/certbot-zimbra/README.md

 - bash, su, patch, which, lsof or ss, openssl, grep, sed (GNU)
 - ca-certificates (Debian/Ubuntu) or pki-base (RHEL/CentOS)
 - Zimbra: zmhostname, zmcontrol, zmproxyctrl, zmprov, zmcertmgr
-- zimbra-proxy installed and working
+- zimbra-proxy installed and working or an alternate webserver configured for letsencrypt webroot
 - either certbot, certbot-auto or letsencrypt binary in PATH.
 These three may be used interchangeably in the rest of the document, depending on what is installed on your system.

 ## Certbot installation